mariadb-corporation/MaxScale/Documentation/Tutorials/MaxScale-Information-Schema.md

 ## Show variables

-The show variables command will display a set of name and value pairs for a number of MaxScale system variables.
+The show variables command will display a set of name and value pairs for a number of MariaDB MaxScale system variables.

 ```
 mysql> show variables;